stonkol/wallah/README.md

 ## TODO

-- [ ] Add the 12" Mac Book Air and 16" MBP version.
 - [ ] Make a script to rmv the notch of a wallpaper.

 - [ ] cli tool to update a unnotch wallpaper with the color you want

+- [ ] dark mode script
+    - a script to change the color of the wall according to system settings.
+    - let the user setting if

+- Add other versions
+    - [] Include the 16 ANSI colors
+    - [] and 16" MBP version.
+    - [] 13" and 15" Mac Book Air